Unfamiliar Finetuning Examples Control How Language Models Hallucinate

 For more experimental details, see Appendix \ref{appdx:long_form}.
-[2][c]{ }

-\paragraph{Results.} To answer our first question, we evaluate both the standard and conservative reward models on held out samples generated from the SFT model.
-In particular, we used samples from the SFT model because the RL finetuning procedure is initialized with this SFT model, so responses sampled from the SFT model are representative of the kind of responses that the reward model will be asked to score during RL training.
-In Fig. \ref{fig:rm}, we plot each models' predicted rewards and the ground truth reward, as inputs become more unfamiliar.
-We can see that for unfamiliar inputs, the standard reward model vastly overestimates the reward, while the conservative reward model does not, showing that the conservative reward models learned with our approach indeed produce more conservative predictions.
+\textbf{Results.} To answer our first question, we evaluate the standard and conservative reward models on held out samples generated from the SFT model.
+We used samples from the SFT model because the RL finetuning procedure is initialized with this SFT model, so responses sampled from this model are representative of the kind of responses that the reward model will be asked to score during RL training.
+In Fig. \ref{fig:rm2}, we plot each models' predicted rewards and the ground truth reward, as inputs become more unfamiliar.
+We can see that for unfamiliar inputs, the standard reward model vastly overestimates the reward, while the conservative reward model does not, showing that the conservative reward models learned with the procedure we described indeed produce more conservative predictions.